hesusruiz/anti-pandemia/docs_src/onboarding.md

 # Onboarding

-There are four types of entities that have to be onboarded in the system:
+There are three types of entities that have to be onboarded in the system:

 1. **Practitioners**: this is ageneral term used to denote all those professionals who can create and issue some specific types of credentials to the citizens.
 The term includes doctors and other health-related staff, but it can also denote some other professionals that can issuse credentials in some circumstances, like a police officer.
 They can issue credentials directly, without using any intermediate computer system of an intitution.